General Leclerc's aviation accident

-General Leclerc's aviation accident (French: Accident de l'avion du général Leclerc) took place on near the city of Colomb-Béchar in the western Sahara, then in French Algeria.
+General Leclerc's aviation accident (Accident de l'avion du général Leclerc) took place on near the city of Colomb-Béchar in the western Sahara, then in French Algeria.

-The B-25 Mitchell bomber, named Tailly 2 and converted into an official aircraft for General Leclerc, crashed around noon on the Mediterranean-Niger railway line, about fifty kilometers north of Colomb-Béchar airport, which it was attempting to reach.
-All twelve passengers and crew members including Leclerc were killed instantly.
-A thirteenth unidentified body was found in the wreckage, leading to controversy regarding the causes of the accident.
+A B-25 Mitchell medium bomber operated by the French Air Force, named Tailly II and converted into an official aircraft for General Leclerc, crashed around noon near the Mediterranean–Niger Railway, about 50 km north of Colomb-Béchar Airport, which it was attempting to reach.
+The four crew members and eight passengers, including Leclerc, were killed instantly.
+A 13th unidentified body was found in the wreckage, leading to controversy regarding the causes of the accident.

 Sequence of events

-Having departed on from Villacoublay, in the Paris suburbs, for an inspection tour in North Africa, General Leclerc spent the afternoon of the 26th and the day of the 27th in the Arzew - La Macta region on the coast, east of Oran, to attend an interservice maneuver.
+Having departed on from Villacoublay, in the Paris suburbs, for an inspection tour in North Africa, General Leclerc spent the afternoon of the 26th and the day of the 27th in the Arzew–La Macta region on the coast, east of Oran, to attend an interservice maneuver.

 This troop movement took place in an area where potential future oil fields had just been identified by the geologist explorer Conrad Kilian, sites of strategic value for France in a world where the United States and the United Kingdom still held a near-monopoly on oil reserves.

-On the morning of 28 November, General Leclerc attended a military ceremony in Arzew, then headed to La Sénia Aerodrome, where his personal aircraft, a B-25 Mitchell named Tailly 2 (Tailly is the name of a commune in the Somme where the Leclerc family estate is located, and also the name of his command tank during the war), awaited him.
+On the morning of 28 November, General Leclerc attended a military ceremony in Arzew, then headed to La Sénia Aerodrome, where his personal aircraft, a B-25 Mitchell named Tailly II, (Note: Tailly is a commune in the Somme where the Leclerc family estate is located, and was also the name of Leclerc's command tank during the war.) awaited him.
 This aircraft, originally a twin-engine medium bomber, had been converted for the transport of military authorities.
 It included a small office and berths.
 The aircraft was to take him to Colomb-Béchar, a town located 200 km south of Oran, near the border with Morocco, where he was to spend the day.
 The weather was bad, with the morning bulletin stating that "the Oran-Colomb-Béchar route was on the southeastern edge of a major disturbance [...].
 A general worsening was expected from the west with the formation of numerous sandstorms."